Vigilante says he heard criminal police shout 'here is Bolsonaro' shortly before shooting PT treasurer, in Paraná | West and Southwest

-A vigilante said in a statement that she heard criminal police officer Jorge Guaranho shout “this is Bolsonaro” shortly before shooting PT treasurer Marcelo Arruda, in Foz do Iguaçu, western Paraná.
-Daniele Lima dos Santos, who worked in the association’s region the night the crime took place, told the Civil Police that shortly after Guaranho’s screams, he heard several shots.
+Daniele Lima dos Santos, who worked in the association’s region the night the crime took place, told the Civil Police that shortly after Guaranho’s screams, he could hear several shots.

 - Share on WhatsApp